fvwmorg/fvwmorg.github.io/Wiki/NewToFvwm/WhyFvwm/index.md

 {{ "/DefaultConfig" | prepend: site.wikiurl }}).
 But making
 changes to fvwm still requires reading through the config file and understanding what to change.
-There are no GUI tools for this (partly because an GUI tool couldn't reasonable hold all the options fvwm has) and learning what to change can take a little bit of trial and error.
+There are no GUI tools for this (partly because a GUI tool couldn't reasonably hold all the options fvwm has) and learning what to change can take a little bit of trial and error.

-Fvwm's isn't built using any modern widget set or frame work, and though its modules can allow some building of interactive UI elements, they are a bit primitive and don't contain a lot of modern features.
+Fvwm's isn't built using any modern widget set or framework, and though its modules can allow some building of interactive UI elements, they are a bit primitive and don't contain a lot of modern features.
-Though you can build tools using modern frame works that talk to fvwm.
+Though you can build tools using modern frameworks that talk to fvwm.

-Fvwm isn't for everyone, but if a quick, fast, low memory use, and very customizable window manager sounds good to you, give it a try.
+Fvwm isn't for everyone, but if a quick, fast, low-memory use and very customizable window manager sounds good to you, give it a try.
 I would start by using the [DefaultConfig](
 {{ "/DefaultConfig" | prepend: site.wikiurl }}),